 - Perchlorate Material special handling may apply.
-See www.dtsc.ca.gov/hazardouswaste/perchlorate - Do not touch the battery terminals that are on the back housing or the printed circuit board. - 1.
-Remove the emergency key by sliding the mechanical latch on the back of the RKE transmitter sideways with your thumb and then pull the key out with your other hand.
+See www.dtsc.ca.gov/hazardouswaste/perchlorate for further information. - Do not touch the battery terminals that are on the back housing or the printed circuit board. - 1.
+Remove the emergency key by sliding the mechanical latch on the back of the key fob sideways with your thumb and then pull the key out with your other hand.

-Emergency Key Removal (IGNM)
+Emergency WIN Key Removal

-Emergency Key Removal (KIN)
+Emergency Key Removal

-2. Separating RKE halves requires screw removal (if equipped) and gently prying the two halves of the RKE transmitter apart with the emergency key.
+2. Separating key fob halves requires screw removal - if equipped, and gently prying the two halves of the key fob apart.
 Make sure not to damage the seal during removal.

-Remove Screw From Transmitter Case
+Remove Screw From Key Fob Case